 To prove boat operator negligence, State College attorneys need to collect relevant evidence.
 By contacting an attorney soon after an accident, it could improve the chances of recovering important evidence before it disappears.

 Pennsylvania uses the theory of modified comparative negligence to determine the amount of damages a plaintiff may receive.
-As long as the claimant’s is less than 50 percent at fault for the accident, he or she may collect damages from other negligent parties.
+As long as the claimant’s portion of fault is not more than 50 percent, he or she may collect damages from other negligent parties.
 However, there will be a reduction in the award equal to his or her percentage of responsibility.

 Available Damages in a State College Watercraft Accident